markreha/cloudworkshop/sdk/docs/development/README.md

 ----------

-Eclipse Build Instructions:
+Eclipse Build and Configuration Instructions:
  1. Setup your MySQL Database.
 Startup MySQL Workbench as root user (username of root and password of root), create a schema named 'iot' (without quotes), and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
 You will also need to set the privileges for the *iot* schema for the pet clinic user (username of petclinic and password of password).
  2. Make sure your MySQL database is running.
  3. Open your Eclipse 'cloudservices' Workspace.
  4. Import the 'cloudservices' Template app from the SDK or the 'cloudservices' Reference app from your local GIT repository.
 Importing the project into Eclipse can be done by selecting the File->Import menu options in Eclipse, under the General section select the 'Existing Projects into Workspace' open, navigate to the root of the SDK to import the Template app or navigate to one folder higher than were the 'cloudservices' repository was cloned to, **make sure you check the 'copy' checkbox when importing**, and click the Finish button.
+ 5. Configure the application:
+	 - In the src/config/dev directory update the config.properties file with your proper database credentials
+	 - In the src/config/openshift directory update the config.properties file with your proper database credentials
+	 - In the src/config/azure directory update the config.properties file with your proper database credentials
+	 - Invoke Maven with the 'dev' Profile to build for your development environment
- 5. To build and run the project invoke the following:
+ 6. To build and run the project invoke the following:
 	 - Build the Project by selecting the Run->Run Configurations, select the Maven Build type, click the New Icon, and then set the name to My Cloudservices Build, set the Goals to clean package, set the Profiles to dev, and click the Run button.
 This build configuration will now be available when you select the Run Icon from the toolbar.
 	 - Refresh your Eclipse Workspace by right clicking on the project and selecting the Refresh menu option.
 	 - Add the Project to your Tomcat Server.
 This can be done by right clicking on the Tomcat Server in the Servers tab and adding the 'cloudservices' project to the Configured section.
 Your should also make sure you use the /cloudservices path for your web module.
 This can be done by double clicking on the Tomcat Server in the Servers tab, selecting the Modules tab from the Server configuration page, adding or editing the cloudservices Web Module.